munificent/craftinginterpreters/book/classes.md

 features and interactions that don't carry their weight by increasing the breadth or ease of using the language.

-If users want to express their program in terms of catergories of objects, then baking classes into the language increases the ease of doing that, hopefully by a large enough margin to pay for the added complexity.
+If users want to express their program in terms of categories of objects, then baking classes into the language increases the ease of doing that, hopefully by a large enough margin to pay for the added complexity.
 But if that isn't how users are using your language, then by all means leave classes out.